-Barrier Description Participant quote D. Lack of Info people with SL Generalization of disabilities Speaking loudly, slowly and in a childish manner to a person with SLCD.
-I find people are usually very respectful - however, because our son is non - verbal they of course assume he is Barrier Description deafso we continually message for him as using his device is slowWe always explain our son can hear you however he uses a computer/phone to speak (and that takes time - so unless in school or with friends and family using a communication device is still not something so many are familiar with - raising awareness continues to be a challenge in most communities.
-Lack of communication skill Federal service pr need information communicate with have different com profiles and how to accessibility requi people with SLCDs Tendency for fede providers to "prete Unfamiliarity Avoiding interactions with the person for fear they may not understand their message.
+Barrier Description Participant quote Generalization of disabilities Speaking loudly, slowly and in a childish manner to a person with SLCD.
+I find people are usually very respectful - however, because our son is non - verbal they of course assume he is deafso we continually message for him as using his device is slowWe always explain our son can hear you however he uses a computer/phone to speak (and that takes time - so unless in school or with friends and family using a communication device is still not something so many are familiar with - raising awareness continues to be a challenge in most communities.
+Unfamiliarity Avoiding interactions with the person for fear they may not understand their message.
 The biggest barrier is ignorance.
 Many assumptions made about people with communication disabilities stem from a lack of education and exposure to the realities.
-Often when people think they are being helpful (e.g., speaking louder; filling in the person's word; speaking in short, simple sentences to an adult, etc.) they are well-intentioned, but their ignorance presents itself as patronizing, Insufficient time to communicate understand a pers to ignore what the communicating or topic. r i s Not knowing the nature of com- munication disabilities and how it impacts people in different ways including one or more aspects of speech, understanding, reading and writing. belittling condescension.
+Often when people think they are being helpful (e.g., speaking louder; filling in the person's word; speaking in short, simple sentences to an adult, etc.) they are well-intentioned, but their ignorance presents itself as patronizing, belittling condescension.
+Ignorance Not knowing the nature of communication disabilities and how it impacts people in different ways including one or more aspects of speech, understanding, reading and writing.
 People often talk about people in front of them as if they cannot understand.
-My husband has recently been diagnosed with ALS his speech has been severely compromised and difficulties or whe AAC method of co therefore they req for communicatin service providers. continues to decline.
+My husband has recently been diagnosed with ALS his speech has been severely compromised and continues to decline.
 He has been accused of drinking.
 People get frustrated with him, and rolling of eyes, etc. It is horrible to see him struggle.